Decathlon/vitamin-android/README.md

-com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.vitamin.modals | Build UIs with ready to use Modal components. com.decathlon.vitamin.progressbars | Build UIs with ready to use Progressbar components. com.decathlon.vitamin.ratings | Build UIs with ready to use Rating components. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.vitamin.modals | Build UIs with ready to use Modal components. com.decathlon.vitamin.progressbars | Build UIs with ready to use Progressbar components. com.decathlon.vitamin.menus | Build UIs with ready to use Menu components. com.decathlon.vitamin.ratings | Build UIs with ready to use Rating components. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.